-You must sign a new Direct Loan Master Promissory Note.
-This will be the last promissory note you will have to sign as long as you continue to attend Baylor.
+You must sign a Direct Loan Master Promissory Note.
+This will be the only promissory note you will have to sign as long as you continue to attend Baylor.
 Your Federal PIN is required in order to eSign.
 Go to www.studentloans.gov and log in with your PIN to sign the MPN.

 Complete Direct Loan entrance counseling one time after you have been offered a Direct Subsidized or Unsubsidized Loan and accepted the offer.
 Go to www.studentloans.gov and sign in with your PIN to complete entrance counseling.